''

 In oracle bone inscriptions, the word 命 (mìng) comprises two parts: the top half represents a mouth facing downwards, and the bottom half symbolizes a kneeling person.
 In other words, when someone of higher status speaks to someone of lower status, the latter person must respectfully listen.

 In life we may encounter unfortunate events that go against our wishes.
-Ancient Chinese culture held that one's fate is preordained
+Ancient Chinese culture held that one's fate is preordained.

 This is why the bottom half of 命 is a person in a kneeling position—it represents the insignificance of man and the dignity of the Creator.
 However, this refers to more than man's pitiful state.